A bachelors degree in a relevant subject and A GPA/GPE of 5.0.

 Who, What, Why

-Professor Jennifer Curtin is a Professor of Politics and Director of the Public Policy Institute at the University of Auckland.
+Professor Jennifer Curtin is a Professor of Politics at the University of Auckland and contributed to the academic direction of Auckland Online’s Master of Public Policy.

 Watch our video to see why this programme could be ideal for you.